 Your doctor or physiotherapist will tell you when you can start these exercises and which ones will work best for you.

-2 to 3 hours.
+Take short walks (10 to 20 minutes) every 2 to 3 hours.
 Avoid slopes, hills, and stairs until you feel better.
 Walk only distances you can manage without pain, especially leg pain.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Go to https://www.healthwise.net/patientEd

-Enter Z071 in the search box to learn more about "Acute Low Back Pain: Exercises."
+Enter Z071 in the search box to learn more about "Acute Low Back Pain: Exercises".

-Current as of:
+Current as of: March 21, 2017

 Adam Husney, MD - Family Medicine

-©2006-2017 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.